samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 ## Utility of iTokens

-Purchased iTokens are endowed with immediate utility for purchasing IT capacity through our partners and on our Grid.
+Purchased iTokens are endowed with immediate utility for purchasing Internet IT capacity through our partners and on our Grid.
 Contact us for more details.

 ## What is the process to buy tokens?